DragonSenses/complete-ecommerce-store/journey.md

 We need a formatter function for the price, so create a `priceFormatter` just like what we did for the admin project.

 Next give `Currency`'s output a semibold font style.
-Then create the prop interface that contains an optional `value` that may either be string or number.
+Now define the type of props passed to function component.
+To do that, create a prop interface that contains an optional `value` that may either be string or number.
 Finally, use thhe formatter to format the value to a Number.

 ```tsx
 import React from 'react';